tamersp25/docs/docs/engines/processing-modes/segment-processing/README.md

 # Segment Engine Processing

-TODO: Replace all references to "chunk" engines with "segment" engines

-Message engines process data in small discrete quantities, which are produced by segmenting the input data into messages.
+Segment engines process data in small discrete quantities, which are produced by segmenting the input data into messages.
 They operate out of a stateless queue, where they can process each small bit of content without having any knowledge of the content that came before or after the piece of content that they are processing.

-TODO: Note on how segment is often called "chunk" in the API
+> The "segment" engine mode is identified as `EngineMode=Chunk` in the GraphQL API

 ?> The **[Engine Toolkit SDK (BETA)](engines/toolkit/)**
 is an alternative interface for building message engines.